ga-curriculum/express-api-hoot-back-end/build-the-models/README.md

 # ![Express API - Hoot Back-End - Build the Models](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to define and export a mongoose model for use with an API.
+**Learning objective:** By the end of this lesson, students will be able to define and export a mongoose model for use with an Express API.

 ## Overview

 In this lesson, we'll define the models necessary for our application.
-The resources in our application will include a `User` model (included in our starter code), a `Hoot` model, and a `commentSchema`, embedded inside the `Hoot`.
+The resources in our application will include a `User` model (included in our starter code), a `Hoot` model, and a `commentSchema`, embedded inside the `Hoot` model.

 ## User model